Chancellor’s Awards for Community Engagement

 * Following consultation with the Chancellor, it was agreed the Awards would not be held in 2019.

 UniSA is very proud to officially recognise the value of our University staff and student initiatives that promote social, environmental, economic and cultural development of communities.
-We do this through the annual Chancellor's Awards for Community Engagement, which reflect the University’s core commitment to engaging with the community, as articulated in our Horizon 2020 vision, mission and values statement.
+We do this through the annual Chancellor's Awards for Community Engagement, which reflect the University’s core commitment to engaging with the community.

 A community engagement initiative, in any of the four categories, must meet all of the following criteria to be accepted as a successful nomination:

 - Is an innovative UniSA project